The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Background

-Coverage-guided greybox fuzzing (CGF) aims to maximize the code coverage to find hidden bugs.
-Here we take the widely used tool AFL as a representative to illustrate the principle of CGF.
+Here we take the widely used tool AFL (American fuzzy lop) \cite{afl} as a representative to illustrate the principle of CGF.
+AFL is a prevalently used coverage-based greybox fuzzer, and many state-of-the-art greybox fuzzers \cite{bohme2017coverage, lyu2019mopt, chen2019matryoshka, yue2019learnafl, Zhang2022MobFuzz} are built on top of it.
 AFL uses lightweight instrumentation to capture basic block transitions at compile-time and gain coverage information during run-time.
 It then selects a seed from the seed queue and mutates the seed to generate test cases.
 If a test case exercises a new path, it is added to the queue as a new seed.
-AFL favors seeds that trigger new paths and gives them preference over the non-favored ones.
+AFL favors seeds that trigger new paths and gives them preference (i.e., more energy) over the non-favored ones.
 Compared to other instrumented fuzzers, AFL has a modest performance overhead.
 However, though some tools (e.g., Fairfuzz \cite{lemieux2017fairfuzz}) try to reach the rare part of a code, most greybox fuzzers treat all codes of the program as equal.
 Thus, CGF is less efficient as effort is wasted on non-buggy areas.